 Using a computer on the same network as your device, go to netflix.com/clearcookies.

-If you see the error NSEZ-403, we are currently unable to connect your account to the Netflix service.
-Please try to stream again at a later time.
+If you see the error NSEZ-403, we can't connect your account to Netflix right now.
+Please try again later.

 Turn off your device.